Frequently Asked Questions

 Program and Classes FAQ

-As a full-time student who meets all of the requirements, you can complete the program in 12 months of education, including the practicum.
+As a full-time student who meets all of the requirements, you can complete the program in 12 months of education, including the practicum which consists of 152 hour of unpaid training.
 We recommend you take Medical Terminology, Anatomy 25 or Physiology 100 (thru 2019), and Computer Keyboarding or equivalent before you enroll in medical assisting courses.

 Part-time students will take longer to complete the program.
 Medical Assistant students (clinical/administrative), can only enroll in the full-time program.
 Most of the Medical Assistant courses must be taken in sequence, with the exception of the recommended courses, Medical Terminology, Anatomy 25 or Physiology 100 (thru 2019), and Computer Keyboarding or equivalent.